HOODOO

 This lengthy article has been subdivided into several sections:

-HOODOO ROOTWORK: Definition of Terms: How I Define Hoodoo
+HOODOO, CONJURE, ROOTWORK: Definition of Terms: How I Define Hoodoo

 WHAT HOODOO IS: An African-American Folk-Magic Tradition

-WHAT HOODOO IS NOT: Voodoo, Santeria, etc.
+WHAT HOODOO IS NOT: Voodoo, Santeria, Palo, Brujeria, etc.

 ADMIXTURES: European, Spiritist, and Kabbalist Influences on Hoodoo

-Hoodoo is an American term, originating in the 19th century or earlier, for African-American folk magic.
+Hoodoo is an American term, originating in the 19th century or earlier.
+One of its meanings refers to African-American folk magic.
 Here is how i define the word "hoodoo":

 Hoodoo is used as a noun to name both the system of magic ("He used hoodoo on her") and its practitioners ("Doctor Buzzard was a great hoodoo in his day").
 In the 1930s, some practitioners used the noun "hoodooism" (analogous with "occultism") to describe their work, but that term has dropped out of common parlance.
 Hoodoo is also an adjective ("he layed a hoodoo trick for her") and a verb ("she hoodooed that man until he couldn't love no one but her").
 The verb "to hoodoo" appears in collections of early pre-blues folk-songs.
 For instance, in Dorothy Scarborough's book "On the Trail of Negro Folk-Songs," (Harvard University Press, 1925), a field-collected version of the old dance-song "Cotton-Eyed Joe" tells of a man who "hoodooed" a woman.

-A professional consultant who practices hoodoo on behalf of clients may be referred to as a "hoodoo doctor" or "hoodoo man" if male and a "hoodoo woman" if female.
+A professional consultant who practices hoodoo on behalf of clients may be referred to as a "hoodoo doctor" or "hoodoo man" if male and a "hoodoo woman" or "hoodoo lady" if female.
 A typical early reference occurs in Samuel C. Taylor's diary for 1891, in which he describes and illustrates meeting with a "Hoodoo Doctor" while on a train.
 Taylor, a white man, recounts that the word "hoodoo" was taught to him by the black Pullman porter on the train.
 The "doctor" he describes was both an herbalist and folk-magician.

 "HOODOO LADY BLUES"